 The Company's management is responsible for the preparation of the Company's consolidated financial statements as well as other information contained in this MD&A. The board of directors of Almonty (the "Board of Directors") is required to ensure that management assumes its responsibility in regard to the preparation of the Company's financial statements.
 To facilitate this process, the Board of Directors has created an audit committee (the "Audit Committee").
-The Audit Committee meets with members of the management team to discuss the operating results and the financial results of the Company, before making their recommendations and submitting the Q1-2023 Financial Statements and MD&A to the Board of Directors for review and approval.
-Following the recommendation of the Audit Committee, the Board of Directors approved the Q1-2023 Financial Statements and this MD&A on May 12, 2023.
+The Audit Committee meets with members of the management team to discuss the operating results and the financial results of the Company, before making their recommendations and submitting the 2023 Annual Financial Statements and MD&A to the Board of Directors for review and approval.
+Following the recommendation of the Audit Committee, the Company's Board of Directors approved the 2023 Annual Financial Statements and this MD&A on March 28, 2024.

-The Q1-2023 Financial Statements have been prepared in accordance with International Accounting Standard ("IAS") 34 "Interim Financial Reporting".
+The 2023 Annual Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").